 The former racetrack now known as Oaklawn Racing Casino Resort in Hot Springs took the first sports bet in Arkansas in July 2019.
-Southland Park in West Memphis, which has live greyhound racing, has been granted a license but has not opened its sportsbook.
+Southland Park in West Memphis, which has live greyhound racing, opened its sportsbook in time to take bets for the Super Bowl.
 Under authorization from the amendment, the two locations immediately granted licenses were converted into full-scale casinos, including structural updates and expanded gaming options.

 Mobile betting apps and online betting sites were not included in the Arkansas Casino Gaming Amendment.
 It’s not likely there will be mobile betting platforms anytime soon.
 Sports wagering in Arkansas is limited to just these four gaming facilities.

 According to the state’s constitution, any eligible bettor 21 or older can participate in gaming, including sports betting.